-- When we declare an array, we also mention its size so the compiler can allocate a consecutive memory location to its element.
+- When we declare an array, we also mention its size so the compiler can allocate contiguous memory locations to its elements.

 - As all the elements of the array are stored in the consecutive memory location, we can access its element using index values.

-- The indexes value of the array starts with 0 and ends with 1 less than the total size of the array.
+- The index value of the array starts with 0 and ends with 1 less than the total size of the array.

 11. Where do we apply the data structure?

-Answer: The data structure is applied everywhere and even every operating system needs a data structure to perform basic operations on data.
-Data structure provides an efficient way to design operating systems, AI machines, compilers, databases, graphics, and statistical tools.
+Answer: The data structure is applied everywhere, and even every operating system needs a data structure to perform basic operations on data.
+Data structures provide an efficient way to design operating systems, AI machines, compilers , databases, graphics, statistical tools, and so on.

 12. What do you understand by LIFO and FIFO?

-- FIFO: FIFO stands for First In First Out and it is opposite to LIFO.
+- FIFO: FIFO stands for First In First Out, and it is the opposite of LIFO.
 In FIFO, the element inserted first in the structure would be accessed first.

 13. What are binary trees?